Canoes & Kayaks

 There are a variety of costs to get you and your equipment to and from the river.
 Please review the shuttle rates page for further information.

-Many people explore the remote and beautiful landscape of Canyonlands National Park by backpacking.
-However, access to some areas can be difficult or time consuming.
+Backpacking is a fantastic way to explore the remote and beautiful landscape of Canyonlands National Park.
+However, access to some areas can be difficult and time consuming.
 For instance, accessing the Maze District can take four to five hours driving on extremely rough roads.
-With jetboat service, you can be backpacking in the Maze after a two-hour scenic jetboat trip.
-Though Tex's Riverways is primarily a jetboat service for people on river trips, we can also provide drop-offs and pick-ups for backpackers.
+With jetboat service, you can be backpacking in the Maze after a two-hour scenic jetboat ride.
+Tex's Riverways is primarily a jetboat shuttle service for people on river trips.
+Most backpackers who enjoy jetboat service, need to be added to existing river trip shuttles, so backpackers must be flexible with their itinerary.
+A little logistical hoop jumping is a small price to pay for such amazing access to an extremely remote region of one of the most inaccessible national parks in the United States.
+Hopefully we can help you with your journey.
+A round-trip shuttle costs $225 per person.

 A trip through Cataract Canyon is a journey through the heart of Canyonlands National Park.
 Most Cataract trips launch at the Potash boat ramp 20 miles downstream from Moab.
-From there, they float 50 miles down Meander Canyon to Cataract.
+From there, they float 50 miles down Meander Canyon to Cataract Canyon.

 To find out if we can assist you, please give us a call.